Looking for the best way to spend 10 days in Japan? You’re in the right place!

 This Japan itinerary starts in Tokyo, makes a day trip to either Kamakura, Nikko, or Hakone, then ventures south to Kyoto, with day trips to Nara, Osaka, Hiroshima, and Miyajima Island.
 Distances really depend on the mode of transport you use, with bullet trains being the fastest.

 Japan is a decently large-sized island country located in Eastern Asia, being slightly smaller than California.
-Rest assured, the entire country is connected via trains, and in my experience, Japan may have the most efficient and well-connected public transportation system in the world (and that’s coming from someone who spent their childhood riding the extensive NYC subway).
+Rest assured, the entire country is connected via trains.
+In my experience, Japan may have the most efficient and well-connected public transportation system in the world (and that’s coming from someone who spent their childhood riding the extensive New York City subway).

 Despite holding the title for the 10th most populated country in the world (aka: it’s crowded), you can still find some peace and solitude in the many gardens and temples located just about everywhere.